waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ## Overview
-At a high level,  when a chat2 client is spun up with waku-rln-relay mounted in on-chain mode, it creates rln credentials i.e., an identity key and an identity commitment key and registers them to the membership contract by sending a transaction.
+At a high level,  when a chat2 client is spun up with Waku-RLN-Relay mounted in on-chain mode, it creates rln credentials i.e., an identity key and an identity commitment key and registers them to the membership contract by sending a transaction.
 This transaction will consume some funds from the supplied Goerli account.
 Once the transaction is mined and the registration is successful, the registered credentials will get displayed on the console.